-Jacob William Faber is an Assistant Professor at New York University's Robert F. Wagner School of Public Service and holds a joint appointment in NYU's Sociology Department.
+Jacob William Faber is an Associate Professor at New York University's Robert F. Wagner School of Public Service and holds a joint appointment in NYU's Sociology Department.
 His research and teaching focuses on spatial inequality.
 He leverages observational and experimental methods to study the mechanisms responsible for sorting individuals across space and how the distribution of people by race and class interacts with political, social, and ecological systems to create and sustain economic disparities.
 While there is a rich literature exploring the geography of opportunity, there remain many unsettled questions about the causes of segregation and its effects on the residents of urban ghettos, wealthy suburbs, and the diverse set of places in between.

 Students in this course will explore the spatial aspects of inequality, including racial segregation, concentrated poverty, and government structure.
 Course materials will investigate the consequences of these inequalities for individuals, communities, and American society as a whole, as well as how these seemingly-intractable problems were created by and continue because of public policy decisions.
 This course will be an interactive experience, requiring preparation before coming to class and active exchange during class.

 Multiple regression is the core statistical technique used by policy and finance analysts in their work.
 In this course, you will learn how to use and interpret this critical statistical technique.
 Specifically you will learn how to evaluate whether regression coefficients are biased, whether standard errors (and thus t statistics) are valid, and whether regressions used in policy and finance studies support causal arguments.